hughsio/hughsio/README.md

 - 🌱 I’m currently learning **GenAI for Beginners**

-- 👨‍💻 All of my projects are available at [https://code.hughj.dev](code.hughj.dev)

 - 💬 Ask me about **Building custom Copilots in Copilot Studio**

 <h3 align="left">Connect with me:</h3>